 Reason: The visitors were satisfied that service users and carers are involved in the programme and are therefore satisfied that this standard is met.
 However, during discussions with the programme team, it was indicated that there are planned future developments with service user and carer involvement in different aspects of the programme, such as developing a forum for service users and carers.
 However, the programme team provided limited detail about how this would be done, or how the forum will directly impact this programme.
 The visitors feel that the current involvement of service users and is at a threshold level, although the education provider have mentioned further plans there was no evidence of this.
-The visitors therefore recommend that the programme team monitor the involvement of service users and carer involvement will allow a greater depth to students' learning and other aspects of the programme.
+The visitors therefore recommend that the programme team monitor the involvement of service users and carers.
+The visitors suggest that a more robust service user and carer involvement will allow a greater depth to students' learning and other aspects of the programme.